Privacy statement for the register of Save the Children Finland’s Nettivihje.fi service

 Register of Save the Children Finland’s Nettivihje.fi service.

-To protect the vital interests of a natural person.
+Protection of the vital interests of a natural person.

 6. Personal data to be processed

-7. Regular information sources
+7. Regular sources of information

 Transfer of data through INHOPE’s ICCAM system is not regular because not all reports are forwarded through the ICCAM system.
 The ICCAM system is only used to forward reports that are assessed to contain material that can be analysed in the ICCAM system and contain illegal material or material that violates children’s rights.
 This means that the transfer is necessary for important reasons of public interest (Article 49(1)(d) of the EU General Data Protection Regulation).

-10. Storage period of personal data
+10. Retention period for personal data

 11. Can I exercise my rights to personal data included in the report or to the registered IP address?